-When companies hire consulting firms to perform security functions, they still need in-house personnel to ensure that consulting agreements are functioning as intended.
-In-house positions usually have a strong internal compliance component related to auditing and privacy compliance.
+Many companies hire consulting firms to perform security functions.
+However, they still need in-house personnel to ensure that consulting agreements work as intended.
+Most in-house positions have a strong internal compliance component.
+This is related to auditing and privacy compliance.

-Advancement generally takes the form of more responsibility.
-The best and brightest systems security analysts may become sneakers or pen testers who identify security holes and flaws by deliberately cracking systems and performing penetration tests.
+In general, advancement takes the form of more duties.
+The best and brightest systems security analysts may become “sneakers” or “pen testers.”
+They identify security holes and flaws by cracking systems on purpose.
+They also perform penetration tests.

 Systems security analysts are part of a larger 2011 National Occupational Classification 2171: Information systems analysts and consultants.
 In Alberta, 76% of people employed in this classification work in the following industries:

 The employment outlook [pdf] in this occupation will be influenced by a wide variety of factors including:

 - trends and events that affect overall employment (especially in the industries listed above)

 - employment turnover (work opportunities that come up when people leave existing positions)

 - occupational growth (work opportunities that come up when new positions are created)

 - size of the occupation.

 In Alberta, the C071: Information Systems Analysts and Consultants occupational group is expected to have a below-average annual growth of 1.5% from 2016 to 2020.
 In addition to job openings created by employment turnover, 212 new positions are forecasted to be created within this occupational group each year.